 The Compensation Committee reviews and either approves, on behalf of OPKO's Board of Directors, or recommends to OPKO's Board of Directors for approval, (i) annual salaries, bonuses and other compensation for OPKO's executive officers, (ii) compensation for OPKO's directors, and (iii) individual equity awards for OPKO's employees and executive officers.
 The Compensation Committee also oversees its compensation policies and practices.
 OPKO's Compensation Committee met six times during fiscal year 2012.
-OPKO's Compensation Committee to perform any action required to be performed by a committee of "non-employee directors" pursuant to Rule 16b-3 under the Exchange Act and "outside directors" pursuant to Rule 162(m) under the Code.
+OPKO's Compensation Committee may from time to time establish a subcommittee to perform any action required to be performed by a committee of "non-employee directors" pursuant to Rule 16b-3 under the Exchange Act and "outside directors" pursuant to Rule 162(m) under the Code.